caesarmaulana01/Game-Data-Enhancement-with-Google-AI-Studio/README.md

 3.  **`requirements.txt` File (If Present):** If your project repository includes a `requirements.txt` file, it contains a list of Python libraries required by the script.

-4.  **`config.ini` File (If Using Local Configuration):** If your script is configured to read the API key from a `config.ini` file, you will need to create this file with the correct format.
+4.  **Environment Variable for API Key:** You will need to set the `GOOGLE_API_KEY` environment variable in your operating system with your Google Gemini API key.
+The script is configured to read the API key from this environment variable.

 5.  **Game Data CSV File:** You need a CSV file containing a list of game titles you want to enrich.
 By default, the script looks for a file named `Game Thumbnail.csv` in the same directory as the script.